There are two ways to be in a ballot for Wimbledon tickets:

 - The “Lite” membership category is open to all HSTC members of 11 years of age and above (on 1st January).
 “Lite” membership entitles everyone to take part in the Centre’s own ballot.

 - Remember when joining as a British Tennis member to link/affiliate yourself with the Harrogate Spa Tennis Centre!

 - If you are already registered as a British Tennis member and linked to Harrogate Spa Tennis Centre there is no need to re-register.

-- You must answer ‘yes’ to that question and your name will be given to the HSTC secretary to enable you to take part in the centre’s ballot which will be held in May each year at the Centre on a hopefully, sunny, Saturday afternoon.
-If you do not “opt-in” you cannot be included in the Centre’s ballot.
+- You must answer ‘yes’ to the”opt-in” question and your name will be given to the HSTC secretary to enable you to take part in the centre’s ballot which will be held in May each year at the Centre on a hopefully, sunny, Saturday afternoon.
+If you do not “opt-in” or you have not paid your membership fee you cannot be included in the Centre’s ballot.

 - If you are successful in the Centre’s ballot you will then be contacted by the LTA to process payment and delivery of the tickets.